textcortex/icortex/README.md

 ### Accessing ICortex CLI inside Jupyter

-You can still access the `icortex` CLI in a Jupyter Notebook or shell by using the prefix `//`.
+You can still access the `icortex` CLI in a Jupyter Notebook or shell by using the magic command `%icortex`.
 For example running the following in the terminal switches to a local HuggingFace model:

 ```
 icortex service set huggingface